Sabotage. Sigh. It’s real. And musicians are especially victims to it.

 4. Insecurity and Lack of Confidence is Normal.

-A little-known fact: Often the most talented artists are the most insecure.
+A little-known fact: Often the most talented musicians are the most insecure.
 Confidence itself does not determine how great an artist you are or will become.

 Take Adele.
 She openly admits vomiting before every performance.
 Being the perfectionist that she is, performing is threatening to her being because she knows the level she has to deliver at and it’s scary.
 Once you make a killer album, now you have to go out and deliver it.
 Not just once, but night after night after night after night.
 It’s a whole new problem.
 And it’s not just her, there are many big stars who struggle with insecurity.
 But Adele’s struggle is a perfect example of how confidence has nothing to do with how great you are.
 But you can’t let that stop you from performing, or moving forward in your art and career.